 It takes a certain degree of blind trust for an individual to ingest prescribed medication.
 That person is putting his or her health in the hands of the pharmacist who filled the prescription, the prescribing doctor, the drug manufacturer, and the Food and Drug Administration.
 When an individual suffers harm due to problems such as a defect in the chemical makeup of a drug or a dosage error, life-threatening injuries and even death can occur.

 Manufacturing and distributing prescription medication is a huge responsibility.
 Many people cannot survive without the aid of prescription drugs, and it is a frightening thought that sometimes the drugs that are prescribed to improve quality of life end up shortening it or cause premature death.
 If you or a loved one have been injured due to a defective medication or medical device, it is wise to seek the counsel of a pharmaceutical injury attorney.
-The Law Offices of Prosper Shaked can provide you with an honest assessment of your claim and will fight tirelessly against the billion dollar pharmaceutical corporations who are responsible for your injuries.
+Prosper Shaked Accident Injury Attorneys PA can provide you with an honest assessment of your claim and will fight tirelessly against the billion dollar pharmaceutical corporations who are responsible for your injuries.

 Product Liability For Pharmaceutical Injuries